lukegdavies/adapt-tech-test/README.md

 Total Time: 2 hours 50 mins

 ## Description
-The Adapt Tech Test is a small web application developed for a hypothetical healthcare client.
+The Adapt Tech Test is a small web application developed for a hypothetical healthcare clients.
 This application allows users to register, log in, and manage patient information.
 Built with Laravel and TailwindCSS, it focuses on providing a visually appealing and user-friendly interface for patient management.

 ## Installation Instructions
 Follow these steps to set up the project on your local machine: